ericsson-iap/python-sample-app/README.md

 | Exposure_Application_Administrator                              | Access to Service Exposure Onboarding APIs for the Apps.                      |
 | UserAdministration_ExtAppRbac_Application_SecurityAdministrator | Access to Service Exposure Access control APIs for the Apps.                  |

+> **Note:** Contact the platform administrator to request a client with the required roles, as well as the CA certificate required for authentication.
+They will provide you with a Client ID and Client Secret, along with a CA certificate file.

+Refer to [Client Access to REST APIs](#tutorials/client-access) for further details on client authentication.

 Use the following command to generate a valid access token:

-> Contact your platform administrator for the required CA certificate.

 ```bash
 curl --cacert <PATH_TO_CA_CERTIFICATE> --request POST \